Athens with Kids: Ancient Myths, Acropolis Adventures, and the Best Souvlaki You Will Ever Eat

 Souvlaki and Gyros

 Souvlaki is essentially grilled meat on a stick, and gyros is shaved meat in a warm pita.
 Both come loaded with tomatoes, onions, and tzatziki sauce.
-My kids inhaled these.
-We ate souvlaki at least once a day, and the bill for a family of five rarely exceeded twenty euros.
+Lila inhaled these.
+We ate souvlaki at least once a day, and the bill rarely exceeded twelve euros.
 The best we found was in Monastiraki, where you can watch the meat being carved off the rotating spit and customized to order.

 Spanakopita